canonical/prometheus-edge-hub-operator/README.md

 Prometheus Edge Hub is a replacement of the Prometheus Pushgateway which allows for the pushing of metrics to an endpoint for scraping by prometheus, rather than having Prometheus scrape the metric sources directly.
 Prometheus Edge Hub differs from the Prometheus Pushgateway in several ways, the most important of which are:
-1. Prometheus Edge Hub not overwrite timestamps
+1. Prometheus Edge Hub does not overwrite timestamps
 2. Metrics in Prometheus Edge Hub persist only until scraped

 This project is a Juju charm to deploy Prometheus Edge Hub on Kubernetes.